clockworkgr/bitshares-witness-monitor/README.md

 instead.

-*NOTE:* In case forever restarst the process, it will start with the DEFAULT config.json you have provided and not with the session-only changes you might have made using the telegram commands below
+*NOTE:* In case forever restarts the process, it will start with the DEFAULT config.json you have provided and not with the session-only changes you might have made using the telegram commands below.

 ## Telegram commands